 Only the master bedroom and a small bedroom were upstairs.
 The remaining bedrooms and family bathroom were all on the ground floor.
 That worked for our usage at the time (we needed home offices and a guest room), but it also meant as we aged we had options to move downstairs if mobility became an issue.

-As it was, we ended up moving again when our circumstances changed and we could afford our dream of living rurally.
-However, even our house now has a layout and location that mean we could comfortably live there well into old age!
+As it was, we ended up moving again when our circumstances changed, and we could afford our dream of living rurally.
+However, even our house now has a layout and location that means we could comfortably live there well into old age!

-If you still have debt then downsizing could make a lot of sense, even if interest rates stay low.
-Paying off any outstanding debts basically relieves you of one potential source of stress in retirement and, if nothing else, will limit the amount of interest you have to pay.
+If you still have debt, then downsizing could make a lot of sense, even if interest rates stay low.
+Paying off any outstanding debts, such as a mortgage, basically relieves you of one potential source of stress in retirement and, if nothing else, will limit the amount of interest you have to pay.

-If you do not have debt, however, and your main reason for considering downsizing is to improve your post-retirement finances, then it’s strongly advisable to do your sums very carefully indeed before taking a final decision.
+If you don’t have debt, however, and your main reason for considering downsizing is to improve your post-retirement finances, then it’s strongly advisable to do your sums very carefully indeed before taking a final decision.

 You might also be in a position where you simply want to know the value of your home.
 Knowing how much your house is worth could be a good starting point when it comes to selling your property, as you’ll know how much you could put towards your next property.